 5.4.2 The building situated at the top of a stable soil slope shall be subject to the following provisions:

-1. In case of a strip foundation or rectangular foundation, when the edge length of the foundation bottom vertical to the edge line of the slope top is no bigger than 3 m, the horizontal distance between the outer edge line of the foundation bottom and the slope top (figure omitted) shall meet the requirement set forth in the formula below, and no less than 2.5 m (formula omitted).
+1. In case of a strip foundation or rectangular foundation, when the edge length of the foundation bottom vertical to the edge line of the slope top is no bigger than 3 m, the horizontal distance between the outer edge line of the foundation bottom and the slope top (figure omitted) shall meet the requirement set forth in the formula below, and shall not be less than 2.5 m (formula omitted).

 2. When the horizontal distance between the outer edge line of the foundation bottom and the slope top fails to meet the requirements set forth in formulas (5.4.2-1) and (5.4.2-2), the surveyor can use formula (5.4.1) to determine the distance between the foundation and the edge of the slope top as well as the burying depth of the foundation according to the average pressure of the foundation bottom.